|Date of Birth||20 June 1931, Lowell, Massachusetts, USA|

 Long a vital, respected lady of the classic and contemporary stage this grand lady did not become a household name and sought-after film actress until age 56 when she turned in a glorious, Oscar-winning perf as Cher's sardonic mother in the romantic comedy Moonstruck (1987).
 Since then movie (and TV) fans have discovered what the East coast theater-going audiences had uncovered decades before -- an acting treasure.
 Her adaptability to various ethnicities (Greek, Italian, Jewish, Eastern European, etc.), as well her chameleon-like versatility in everything from cutting edge comedy to stark tragedy, has kept her in high demand for the past 30 years as of one of Hollywood's topnotch character players.

-Olympia Dukakis was born on June 20, 1931, in Lowell, Massachusetts, the daughter of Greek immigrants (Constantine and Alexandra (née Christos) Dukakis).
-She majored, however, in physical therapy at Boston University, where she graduated with a BA.
+Olympia Dukakis was born on June 20, 1931, in Lowell, Massachusetts, the daughter of Greek immigrants, Alexandra (Christos), from the Peloponnese, and Constantine S. Dukakis, from Anatolia.
+She majored in physical therapy at Boston University, where she graduated with a BA.
 She practiced as a physical therapist during the polio epidemic.
 She later returned to her alma mater and entered the graduate program in performing arts and earned a Master of Fine Arts degree.

 Olympia found early success by distinguishing herself first on stage performing in summer stock and with several repertory and Shakespearean companies throughout the county.
 She made her Broadway debut as an understudy in "The Aspern Papers" at age 30, followed by very short runs in the plays "Abraham Cochrane" (1964) and "Who's Who in Hell" (1974).
 In 1999, she premiered a one-woman play "Rose", at the National Theatre in London and subsequently on Broadway in 2000.
 The play earned her an Outer Critics Circle Award and Drama Desk Award nomination and she continues to tour the country with it.
 Most recently she was seen on the New York stage in the Roundabout Theatre's production of "The Milktrain Doesn't Stop Here Anymore" (2011), in San Francisco in A.C.T.'s production of "Vigil" (2011) and as "Prospera" in "The Tempest" (2012) at Shakespeare & Co.
 She has performed in over 130 productions Off-Broadway and regionally at theatres including the Public Theatre, A.C.T., Shakespeare in the Park, Shakespeare & Co., and the Williamstown Summer Theatre Festival, where she also served as Associate Director.
 She will be seen again at Shakespeare & Co. in the summer of 2013 as the title role in "Mother Courage and Her Children."